-- Jack likes to hunt and James does not.
-Jack hunts animals for sport and has previously brought their son Anton with him to measure the weight of dead animals.
-Jack takes a photograph of Anton posing with a dead animal hunted by Jack.
+7. Jack likes to hunt and James does not.
+Jack hunts animals for sport; he has previously brought their son Anton with him to measure the weight of dead animals.
+Jack takes a photograph of Anton posing with a dead animal Jack hunted.
 James is outraged that Anton is exposed to dead animals and that Jack allowed Anton to pose with the dead animal.

 When a Massachusetts Probate & Family court judge is tasked with the difficult decision of awarding custody to a parent or parents, the judge may consider several factors.
 A Massachusetts justice may evaluate the unfitness of a parent.
 A judge may consider whether either parent has a history of abuse or violence.
 A judge could also determine the child’s health needs and requirements, the residence of the child’s siblings or other relatives, the child’s preference, each parent’s health, and the lifestyle of the parents, including drug and alcohol addiction.

 Even if a child has been living with one parent for some time, the lifestyle of the parents may affect the judge’s decision in awarding custody.
 Massachusetts judges want to ensure that the needs of children are adequately met under that the care of their parents.
 Judges want to ensure the best interests of a child.
 If a court determines that it is in the best interest of the child to re-arrange the child’s legal and physical custody, a judge may do so.